 We monitor cumulative grades during grade verification to ensure that students have sufficient opportunities to show mastery throughout the year.
 Our system will automatically flag grades that make a student likely powerless to succeed in subsequent terms, by checking whether it is still possible to pass the semester/year if the student were to earn As in subsequent semesters.
 The system will send a list of students who are receiving a term grade below 50 to the principal to monitor and communicate.
 Inc or "Incomplete" may be temporarily used on the report card grade until a student, who needs to complete certain mastery tasks, is held accountable for those assessments or assignments.
-For each student whose Report Card grade is below a 50 or has Inc, the teacher and/or team will create a <a href="https://www.written.needs.com/written.needs.co academic performance to reach the passing standard for the course.
+For each student whose Report Card grade is below a 50 or has Inc, the teacher and/or team will create a ">written intervention.plan> to ensure that the student has opportunities to improve History: Adopted July 31, 2021 academic performance to reach the passing standard for the course.
 The principal will evaluate the quality of the plan, including the content, timeline, intended outcome, communication and the mechanism for delivery.
 This plan should be ready prior to finalizing the grades, so it can be communicated to relevant students, families, and/or teachers immediately.
 Students who are on track for retention must be considered for and documented for RtI.
 To change a grade for a previous term after Report Cards have been issued, teachers must request a Historical Grade Change form from the SIS/Registrar.